Wilmington Isle: Food, water handouts set in isolated city

 At another gas station, a long line of vehicles followed a tanker truck that pulled in with 8,800 gallons (33,000 liters) of fuel.

 Downgraded from a tropical depression, the deadly storm still had abundant rain and top winds around 25 mph (40 kph).
-Forecasters said it was expected to continue toward the Northeast, which is in for as much as 4 inches (10 centimeters) of rain, before the system moves offshore again.
+Forecasters said states in the Northeast are in for as much as 4 inches (10 centimeters) of rain, before the system moves offshore again.

 Emergency officials had difficulty keeping up with the scope of the spreading disaster.